anl-cyberscience/LQMToolset/docs/configure.md

         - Select Certificates under the Certificated management menu
         - Click on Generate at the bottom of the window
         - Fill in the fields as appropriate
-            - Common name sould be the machine name
+            - Common name should be the machine name
             - Ensure Certificate Authority is check
             - Add any Certificate Attributes you may want
             - Click Generate